Reliability-Calibrated Edge-IoT Early Fault Warning for Rotating Machinery with a Physics-Guided Tiny-Mamba Transformer: Datasets and Evaluation Protocols

+To evaluate practical reliability under deployment-like constraints, we use three public rotating-machinery benchmarks and one industrial pilot (see Sec.~\ref{sec:industrial}).
+The pilot data are used for end-to-end validation only and are not used to tune model hyperparameters.

+\textbf{CWRU (bearing faults).} We include multiple loads, speeds, fault sizes, and sampling settings.
+Following prior benchmarking cautions, we construct split manifests so that each machine (or rig) and its operating-condition tuple (load, speed, sensor setup, sampling regime) appears in at most one of train/validation/test.
+This prevents condition leakage through repeated operating points~\cite{Hendriks2022CWRU,Smith2015CWRUStudy}.

+\textbf{Paderborn (heterogeneous drive trains).} We cover speed and torque grids across different drive trains and sensor configurations.
+Transfer tasks are built so that source and target differ in at least one factor (operating condition, sensor placement, or rig), reflecting realistic cross-domain deployment~\cite{Lessmeier2016Paderborn}.

+\textbf{XJTU-SY (run-to-failure degradation).} To verify early-warning reliability under progressive physical wear, we use complete degradation runs and enforce a chronological protocol: early healthy segments are used for representation learning and threshold calibration, while later life stages are held out for early-warning evaluation.
+Calibration and threshold fitting do not access future windows beyond the evaluation horizon~\cite{Lei2019XJTUSY_Tutorial}.

-\paragraph*{Leakage control (all datasets).} (i) Splits are defined at the \emph{machine/rig} level with disjoint operating-point tuples; (ii) overlapping windows never cross split boundaries; (iii) if resampling is needed, the target rate and filters are chosen \emph{within} each split; (iv) per-channel normalization uses \emph{train-only} statistics; (v) EVT tail calibration (Sec.~\ref{sec:evt}) uses \emph{healthy or near-healthy} windows preceding the test horizon; (vi) all ablations and baselines reuse the same split manifests and preprocessing code.
+{Leakage control across all datasets} We enforce a strict evaluation boundary aligned with deployment practice: (i) splits are defined at the machine/rig level and, where applicable, further separated by operating conditions; (ii) overlapping windows never cross split boundaries; (iii) any resampling or filtering parameters are chosen within each split only; (iv) channel normalization uses statistics computed on training windows only; (v) EVT calibration uses only presumed healthy windows that temporally precede the evaluation horizon (Sec.~\ref{subsec:threshold}); (vi) all baselines and ablations reuse identical split manifests and preprocessing code to ensure fair comparisons under the same protocol.

+{Practical note on calibration.} Because calibration segments may contain incipient faults in real deployments, we include a contamination stress test and a robust EVT option with trimmed-tail fitting (Table~\ref{tab:dirty-calibration}).
+The protocol below specifies both standard and robust calibration pathways.